circleci/circleci-docs/jekyll/_cci2/concepts.md

 ## Pipelines

 A CircleCI pipeline is the full set of processes you run when you trigger work on your projects.
-Pipelines contain your workflows, which coordinate jobs.
-This is all defined in your project [config](#config).
+Pipelines encompass your workflows, which in turn coordinate your jobs.
+This is all defined in your project [configuration file](#config).

-Using pipelines offers the following benefits:
+Pipelines offer the following benefits:

 {% include snippets/pipelines-benefits.adoc %}